Trade Stock Indices

 Inverted Hammer Trading Candlestick

-Technical Analysis of Inverted Hammer Trading Candle-stick
+Trading Analysis of the Inverted Hammer Trading Candle-stick

-A buy is completed when a candle closes above the neckline, this is opening of candle on the leftside of this pattern.
+A buy is completed when a candle closes above the neckline, this is opening of candle on the left side of this pattern.
 The neckline in this instance is a resistance area.

-Stop orders for the buy stock trades should be set a couple of pips below the lowest stock trading price on the recent low.
+Stop orders for the buy stock trades should be set a couple of pips below the lowest stock price on the recent low.

 Shooting Star Candlestick

-Technical Analysis of Shooting Star Candle-stick
+Trading Analysis of the Shooting Star Candlestick

-Study More Tutorials & Topics:
+Study More Tutorials and Topics:

 Forex Trading Seminar Gala